Azuriom/docs/docs/installation.md

 apt update
 apt install php8.0 php8.0-fpm php8.0-mysql php8.0-pgsql php8.0-sqlite php8.0-bcmath php8.0-mbstring php8.0-xml php8.0-curl php8.0-zip php8.0-gd
 ```
-Do not forget to change "ID" for "debian" or "ubuntu" for NGINX.
 Once the requirements are installed, you must configure the web server.
 Explanations are available at the bottom of this page.